-In June 2023, JFC-Micro commenced a technical assistance project for SME Bank of Cambodia, which is a state-owned bank in Cambodia.
+In June 2023, JFC-Micro commenced a technical cooperation project for SME Bank of Cambodia, which is a state-owned bank in Cambodia.
 At the first seminar held in Cambodia, we implemented some lectures on SME Finance in Japan, roles of JFC-Micro, features of JFC-Micro's credit analysis.
-The seminar was quite active, as the participants asked many questions about policy-based finance and credit analysis methods for SMEs, and they also actively worked on exercise.
+The seminar was quite vibrant, as the participants asked numerous questions about policy-based finance and credit analysis methods for SMEs, and they actively engaged in the exercises.